 The Student Grant Scheme provides for some financial assistance with the cost of tuition fees for approved postgraduate courses in Ireland and Northern Ireland.
 There is no assistance under the Scheme for postgraduate courses elsewhere in the EU.
+Postgraduate courses are not covered by the Free Fees Initiative.
+However, you may be able to claim tax relief on postgraduate fees paid (see page 2).

 There are two types of assistance for postgraduates under the Student Grant Scheme.
 You may either:

-- Get a flat rate fee contribution of €2,000, if you pass the means test (see below), or - Get all tuition fees paid (up to €6,270) including essential field trips, if you meet the qualifying conditions for the special rate of grant for disadvantaged students (see page 5)
+- Get a flat rate fee contribution of €2,000, if you pass the means test (see page 4), or - Get all tuition fees paid (up to €6,270) including essential field trips, if you meet the qualifying conditions for the special rate of grant for disadvantaged students (see page 4)